sloik/seller/App/Onion/README.md

 This is the path of the request.
 It should be relative to the base url of the request.

+## `authorizationWithJWTNeeded`

+Most requests need a JWT token to get resources.
+This property indicates if the request needs a JWT token.
+If it's `true` then the request will have the `Authorization` header with the JWT token.
+This is especially important when token needs to be refreshed.
+Thanks to this property networking manager can rerun requests with new token.

 ## `headerFields` property

 This is the header fields of the request.
 It should contain all the header fields that should be sent with the request.